 Magnetic Resonance Imaging (MRI)

-Magnetic Resonance Imaging (MRI), is a medical imaging technique used in radiology to visualize internal structures of the body in detail.
-MRI makes use of the property of nuclear magnetic resonance (NMR) to image nuclei of atoms inside the body.
-MRI can create more detailed images of the human body than possible with X-rays.
+Magnetic Resonance Imaging (MRI) is a medical imaging technique used in radiology to visualize internal structures of the body in detail.
+It can create more detailed images of the human body than possible with X-rays.

-MRI provides good contrast between the different soft tissues of the body, which makes it especially useful in imaging the brain, muscles, the heart, and cancers compared with other medical imaging techniques such as computed tomography (CT) or X-rays.
-Unlike CT scans or traditional X-rays, MRI does not use ionizing radiation.
+MRI provides good contrast between the different soft tissues of the body.
+This makes it especially useful in imaging the brain, muscles, the heart, and cancers compared with other medical imaging techniques.

 Ultrasound is an oscillating sound pressure wave with a frequency greater than the upper limit of the human hearing range.
 Ultrasonic devices are used to detect objects and measure distances.
 Ultrasonic imaging (sonography) is used in medicine to detect invisible flaws.